 CLAS Standard CCPR Criteria Framework Guiding Principles 6) Inform all individuals of the availability of language assistance services clearly and in their preferred language, verbally and in writing.
 Criterion 7: Language Capacity Provision of Culturally and Linguistically Appropriate Services (18) 7) Ensure the competence of individuals providing language assistance, recognizing that the use of untrained individuals and/or minors as interpreters should be avoided.
 Criterion 6: Commitment to Growing a Multicultural Workforce: Hiring and Retaining Culturally and Linguistically Competent Staff Workforce Development (16) 8) Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.
-Criterion 7: Language Capacity Appropriate Services (18) Engagement, Continuous Improvement and Accountability 9) Establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organizations' planning and operations.
+Criterion 7: Language Capacity Provision of Culturally and Linguistically Appropriate Services (18) Engagement, Continuous Improvement and Account ntability 9) Establish culturally and linguistically appropriate goals, policies, and management accountability, and infuse them throughout the organizations' planning and operations.
 Criterion 1: Commitment to Cultural Competence Commitment to Cultural Competence and Health Equity (5) 10) Conduct ongoing assessments of the organization's CLAS-related activities and integrate CLAS-related measures into assessment measurement and continuous quality improvement activities.
-Criterion 3: Strategies and Efforts for Reducing Racial, Ethnic, Cultural, and Linguistic Mental Health Disparities Cultural, and Linguistic Mental Needs and Assets (7) Implementation of 11) Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery.
+Criterion 3: Strategies and Efforts for Reducing Racial, Ethnic, Cultural, and Linguistic Mental Health Disparities Identification of Disparities and Assessment of Needs and Assets (7) Implementation of Strategies to Reduce Identified Disparities (11) 11) Collect and maintain accurate and reliable demographic data to monitor and evaluate the impact of CLAS on health equity and outcomes and to inform service delivery.
 Criterion 2: Updated Assessment of Service Needs Identification of Disparities and Assessment of Needs and Assets (6,7)